The Home of Garrard: A Hidden Gem in Mayfair, London

-Rich in family history, this royal jewel remains a favourite with Her Majesty Queen Elizabeth II.
+Rich in family history, Rich in family history, this royal jewel was a favourite of Her Late Majesty Queen Elizabeth II.
 It also established a connection between sapphires and Garrard, with every engagement ring today carrying a small sapphire within its band, continuing the tradition begun by Queen Victoria and her beloved husband and consort.

 In 1843, the upkeep and design of the world’s most powerfully symbolic jewels fell to the London jewellers when it was made the first official Crown Jeweller by Queen Victoria.
 And so began a series of extraordinary commissions, among the most thrilling of which was the cutting of the Koh-i-Noor diamond – a demanding process that drew the attention of the world’s press and many dignitaries.
 These included the Duke of Wellington, who visited Garrard’s workshop to witness the stone taking shape.
 Today, this legendary diamond sparkles in the centre of the band of the Crown of Queen Elizabeth the Queen Mother, viewable by all who visit the Tower of London.

 Visitors to our London jewellery showroom can still be invited upstairs to the workshop, where they, too, can observe techniques in use that are centuries old.
 One-off stones of great rarity and beauty continue to pass through our craftsmen’s hands.
 Most recently, the 118.88 carat Garrard Jubilee sapphire was fashioned into a brooch, with every detail crafted by hand.